bksdrodrigo/temporal-ts-base/README.md

     // TODO: Rest of the workflow code...
 }
 ```
 This is a very important step to ensure immutability of workflow state.
-We ensure that we `copy` the inital state and work on that.
+We ensure that we `copy` the initial state and work on that.

-2. Destruct workflow state to obtain "static context variables" that are requied to execute the workflow.
-Static Context Variabele are workflow state variables that will not get mutated during the execution of the workflow (hence static), We will assign default values also to ensure workflow will execute based on some predetermined context if needed.
+2. Destruct workflow state to obtain "static context variables" that are required to execute the workflow.
+Static Context Variable are workflow state variables that will not get mutated during the execution of the workflow (hence static), We will assign default values also to ensure workflow will execute based on some predetermined context if needed.

 Below is an Example that shows how we destruct and default static context variables from the workflow state.